zoomatech/zoomatech/README.md

 ---

 This profile highlights my public portfolio and points to deeper private projects.
 For a closer look, reach out directly.
-This is the new updatedprofile from 8:18PMOCT1
+This is the new updated profile from 8:18PMOCT1